 - Website security: Purchase tickets only from secure websites.
 Avoid those with "http" in their address and exercise caution with sites starting with "https."

 - Payment process: During the payment process, be vigilant.
 If you're redirected to another website, do not proceed.
 Instead, contact the ticket company directly to confirm the correct process.
+Where possible, use platforms like Apple Pay, Google Pay and PayPal rather than paying by bank transfer.

 What to do if you have encountered a scam